HeadCoachFM

 Shot Frequency & Efficiency

-As you can see in the graphics above, we improved in almost every shooting metric, the most obvious of which being our shots per game.
-Before I arrived the team were playing a flawed, rigid 4-2-3-1 which limited the number of final third entries and shots they managed each game.
+We improved in almost every shooting metric, the most obvious of which being our shots per game.
+Before I arrived, the team were playing a rigid 4-2-3-1 which limited the number of final third entries and shots they managed each game.
 However by the end of the season we were regularly registering 20-30 shots per game after an initial adaptation period.
 Our non-penalty expected goals increased along with our goals per game, conversion rate, shots on target per game, and our expected goals over-performance (NPG-NPxG/90).
-Now this is all great information for me to have in terms of tracking our progress, but I'd like to now show you how I'm actually implementing a data-driven approach to improve the team's performance.
+This is all great information for me to have in terms of tracking our progress, but I'd like to also show you how I'm actually implementing a data-driven approach to improve the team's performance.

 Opposition Analysis

 During the first few matches, I took an admittedly flawed approach to my opposition analysis which proved largely ineffective and unnecessarily time-consuming.
-At the time I was exporting player performance data for USL2 players in each position before every match.
+I exported player performance data for all USL2 players with above 500 minutes of playing time in each position before every match.
 Each positional sheet then had a second formula sheet which converted the metrics into per 90 stats as well as a few other performance indicators that I created, such as the number of progressive passes per completed pass or the number of key passes per completed pass.
-Each positional per 90 sheet had a third sheet (as shown above) which calculated the percentile ranking of the player in each of the 67 statistics.
+Each positional per 90 sheet had a third sheet (shown above) which calculated the percentile ranking of each player in all 67 statistics.
 These sheets fed into yet another sheet which displayed graphical representations of my opponents' percentile rankings compared to other players in their positions within the wider USL2, the same visualizations I shared in my previous Player Performance Data posts.
-Now this is a great start to creating a recruitment strategy, however it was not telling me how each player functioned within the context of the team they were playing for.
+This is a great start to creating a recruitment strategy, however it was not telling me how each player functioned within the context of the team they were playing for.
 As such, I adjusted my approach and began simply exporting and analyzing the performance data of only my next opposition before each encounter with them.
-That sheet was then converted into per 90 statistics in the same way as my earlier sheets, as shown below.
+I then converted the values into per 90 statistics in the same way as my earlier sheets.

 This sheet was created for Brevard FC just before our final encounter with them.
 It calculates the averages or sums of each category depending on the kind of metric each column contains.
-For instance, the entire squads' average rating (Av Rat) is averaged below the squad list, whereas goals per 90 (Gls) is a summation.
-Similarly, their pressure success ratio (Pres R) is averaged, whereas their pressure attempts per 90 is a summation.
-Essentially, any kind of ratio metric column would create an average and any kind of frequency metric column would create a total.
-I did this for all 67 statistics, most of which are not shown in screenshots above.
-This sheet would feed into one final sheet which would ultimately be used to analyze the opposition.
+Any kind of ratio metric column would create an average and any kind of frequency metric column would create a total.
+I did this for all 67 statistics, which fed into one final sheet that I used to analyze the opposition.

 We successfully suffocated them by winning the ball back high and preventing Pamplona from getting the ball early during transitional phases.
 The few times he did, he was stranded in the middle with very few forward passing options.
 Zusi and Barajas were nullified so the strikers received very little service.
-Brevard FC were one of the weaker sides in the division, finishing the season with just 9 points.
-To show you show I adapted this approach to the better sides, let's take a look at our match against the champions of the division, The Villages.
+To put things in perspective, Brevard FC finished the season with just 9 points from 14 matches.
+Let’s take a look at our match against the champions of the division, The Villages.

 You'll need to Login to comment